C-Hussey/Test_Repo/EmployeeInsurance.cs.md

         protected void Page_Load(object sender, EventArgs e)
         {
             /* The following controls need registering in order to cause postback to an update panel
-             * from within another update panel. */ ScriptManager.GetCurrent(this.Page).RegisterPostBackControl(btnAddEmpInsurance);
+             * from within the same update panel or from within another update panel. */ ScriptManager.GetCurrent(this.Page).RegisterPostBackControl(btnAddEmpInsurance);
             ScriptManager.GetCurrent(this.Page).RegisterPostBackControl(btnAddDepInsurance);
             ScriptManager.GetCurrent(this.Page).RegisterPostBackControl(btnFinalAddEmpIns);
             ScriptManager.GetCurrent(this.Page).RegisterPostBackControl(btnFinalAddDepIns);
+            ScriptManager.GetCurrent(this.Page).RegisterPostBackControl(btnCancelEmpIns);
+            ScriptManager.GetCurrent(this.Page).RegisterPostBackControl(btnCancelDepIns);

             // Bind the headers to the appropriate gridviews for display purposes.
             EmployeeBL em = new EmployeeBL();
             gvDependants.DataSource = em.selectHeaders(gvDependants.ID);